mattermost/docs/source/help/getting-started/organizing.rst

 * [Recruiter]
 * [Manager]

-Here is an example of what a marketer's channels might look like if she was working in the Palo Alto, California office of a large enterprise, working on a product called "Pontoon":
+Here's an example of what a marketer's channels might look like if she was working in the Palo Alto, California office of a large enterprise, working on a product called "Pontoon":

 CHANNELS